clemlatz/cheatsheets/jQuery.md

 Returns a new array after having executed the function on each item in the collection

 ### $(".class").each( function() { ... } )
-Iterates on each element contained in the jQuery object (each element with *.class.* class and execute callback function on it.
+Iterates on each element contained in the jQuery object (each element with *.class.* class and execute callback function with this as the iterated element.

+### $.extend(target, object)
+Will combine one or more *objects* with the *target* object.
+If a key is already set in *target*, it will be replaced.
+Allow to easily defined and override default values.

 ## Plugins

 ### $.fn.plugin = function() {}
-Create a plugin named *plugin()* that can be used on a
+Create a plugin named *plugin()* that can be used on a jQuery element like *$("element").plugin()*.
+This in the callback function will refer to the element on which the plugin function was called.